Trees and More

 French import shop Au Nom De La Rose will have a pretty wide variety of trees from 1.2 to 2.1m tall, both real and fake.
-Fake ones range in price from 580rmb to 1,300.
-Only real trees, but they’ll have pre-decorated trees on offer standing at same height and costing 800rmb to 2,500.
-They've also got plenty of smaller ones, and probably the nicest window-display of the downtown shops!
-Unfortunately, they don't sell tree decorations separately.
+Fake ones range in price from 650rmb to 1,650rmb.
+They have real and fake trees in stock, along with many pre-decorated trees on offer standing at same height.
+They’ve also got plenty of smaller ones, and one of the nicest window-displays of the downtown shops!
 Wreaths are about 40cm wide and will cost around the 300rmb mark.
 Depending on the size of the tree you’ve selected, they can deliver for free within 3km.
 Outside 3km delivery prices are negotiable, again depending on the size of your tree.
 Order at least a day in advance.

 Ruby's emporium of seasonal doohickeys and thingamubobs is in full Christmas swing.
-This year they're doing a 50% off sale on pretty much everything.
-They're also selling fake trees, ranging from 1.2m-2.1m for green ones, or 1.5m-2.1m for colored ones.
+They're also selling fake trees, ranging from around 1-2m in various different colors.
 That means black, silver, gold, white and frosty (sparkling white?) ones!
 Green ones go from 50-150rmb, the colored for 100-180rmb.
-With half-price off that's... a real bargain, actually.
-Ornaments a-plenty, bells, mixed bags of ornaments, Christmas wreaths, tree decorations, etc. Larger tree decorations go for 25rmb each, bags of ornaments for 20rmb each, and they've got all kinds of package deals and the like.
+You may find some real bargains here, with package deals available on an array of ornaments, bells, mixed bags of ornaments, Christmas wreaths, tree decorations, etc.

 Wan Qun Florist

-Old stalwart Wan Qun, the last hold-out on that stretch of Shaanxi Nan Lu, has finally shut down, moving to Yongjia Lu.
-Here, they sell real trees, Chinese pines, to be exact, starting from next week.
-1.6m for 200rmb, 1.8m for 300rmb, 2m for 400rmb.
-Limited stock, so be quick.
-Delivery's pretty much mandatory, as trees aren't available in the store.
-You're going to have to organize it with the shopkeepers, whose English is rudimentary.
+Wan Qun Florist on Yongjia Lu sells real trees, Chinese pines, to be exact, which will be in stock very soon.
+Trees ranging from 1.5-2m will cost you between 200-500rmb.
+Unfortunately trees are not always available in-store for purchase, which means you’re going to have to organize delivery with the shopkeepers, whose English is rudimentary.
 It's free within 3-4km, 30-50rmb for 5-8km, 100rmb for 10km or above.
 They've also got a modest array of Christmas ornaments on sale; garlands, lanterns, Christmas ornaments, as well as Chinese wreaths etc. A few kuai per item.
 Christmas wreaths are also available, but it depends on the stock.
-They also sell those little Christmas plants with the red leaves.
-Ponsettia?
-Christmas Cactus?

 Holiday House (Anting)